barchart/alerting-service-public/docs/content/appendices/push_notification_setup.md

 Your mobile apps can receive push notifications from the Barchart Alerting Service.
 However, some minor configuration is required.

+In a nutshell:

+* You need to authorize Barchart to send push notifications on your behalf, and
+* Your mobile app needs to register itself with Barchart each time a user logs in.

 ## Authorize Barchart

 Barchart must be authorized to send push notifications on your behalf.